Introduction to permissions

 The permissions page can be accessed from the tree by the Account admin:

-The page consists of a display of the different Groups and Rules for the account.
+The page consists of a display of the different groups and rules.
 Each Groups or Rules can be edited by clicking on its title.
-A new Group or Rule can be created by clicking on the Add New Group and Add New Rule button.
+A new Group or Rule can be created by clicking on the Add New Group and Add New button.

 The group options includes: